 From 1984 to 1987 I served as the editorial director of Horizon Canada, a bilingual illustrated history of Canada published from Montreal in weekly magazine format.
 When that project wound down, I moved with my family back to the Vancouver area.

-I have written two dozen books, most of them about Canadian, British Columbia and Vancouver history.
+I have written thirty books, most of them about Canadian, British Columbia and Vancouver history.
 My intention from the beginning was to try to combine engaging narrative with an investigation of deeper historical themes.
 So, for example, my 1982 book Battle for the West: Fur Traders and the Birth of Western Canada (Hurtig) is meant to be an exciting account of the fur trade which at the same time conveys to the general reader the new academic research that has reinterpreted the role played by First Nations.
 By the appearance of The Imaginary Indian in 1992 I had discovered what interested me most about the study of history -- why do we believe what we believe about the past? – and I began to write more about stereotypes and national “myths”.
-At the same time my move back to British Columbia reawakened an interest in the history of that province, and my native city, which resulted in a couple of books about Vancouver as well as the mammoth Encyclopedia of British Columbia (Harbour Publishing), for which I was editorial director and principal writer.
+At the same time my move back to British Columbia reawakened an interest in the history of that province, and my native city, which resulted in three books about Vancouver as well as the mammoth Encyclopedia of British Columbia (Harbour Publishing), for which I was editorial director and principal writer.
 The EBC was welcomed on its appearance in 2000 as one of the most important books about the province ever published.
 I have also written several books for young readers, including Far West: The Story of British Columbia (Harbour, 2006), which stayed on the BC Bestseller list for many weeks.

 In the early 1970s, long before whale watching became the multi-million dollar industry it is today, I had the opportunity to go on a two-day cruise on the St. Lawrence River to seek out whales at the mouth of the Saguenay River.
 The beluga, sei and other species I saw that day kindled a fascination with these creatures and their troubled relationship with humans.
 Whales were the subject of my first book of natural history, Arctic Chase: A History of Whaling in Canada’s North (Breakwater Books, 1984, out of print) and resulted in two more books about the animals and the sordid attempts to exterminate them – A History of World Whaling (Penguin, 1990) and Operation Orca: Springer, Luna and the Struggle to Save West Coast Killer Whales (Harbour, 2007).